Luke100000/ImmersiveAPI/README.md

 ## Not process-safe

-Do not launch with multiple workers, not all operations are process-safe, and especialyl the ML endpoints would blow up in memory.
+Do not launch with multiple workers, not all operations are process-safe, and especially the ML endpoints would blow up in memory.
 Use (background) workers instead.